bcbnz/matplotlib-pgfutils/doc/config.md

 main TeX file.
 Accordingly, the image is included using `\pgfimage{name.png}`.
 If you have your figures in a separate directory such as `figures/`, inputting the figure will fail.
 There are TeX packages which can work around this, but it is probably simpler to let pgfutils take care of it.
-If the `fix_raster_dir` postprocessing option is set to True, any calls to `\pgfimage` will be updated to include the relative directory of the figure.
+If the `fix_raster_paths` postprocessing option is set to True, any calls to `\pgfimage` or `\includegraphics` will be updated to include the relative directory of the figure.
+For this to work, the script **must** be run from the same directory as your top-level TeX file.

 ### `tikzpicture`